-Aim to consume a small meal or snack every 3 hours, comprised of low GI carbs, lean protein and healthy fats.
+Aim to consume a small meal or snack every three hours, comprised of low GI carbs, lean protein, and healthy fats.
 In addition, a wide variety of fruit and vegetables will keep you feeling full and will ensure adequate micronutrient and fibre intake.

 Pay attention to the pre-and post-workout meals, in particular.
-The pre-workout meal, consumed at least an hour if not two before training should be focused on low GI carbs and lean protein, with some fruit.
-Post-workout nutrition should be an immediate whey protein shake, or other fast acting protein source, followed by a meal of low-medium GI carbs, lean protein, healthy fats and vegetables.
+The pre-workout meal, consumed at least an hour if not two before training, should be focused on low GI carbs and lean protein, with some fruit.
+Post-workout nutrition should be an immediate whey protein shake, or another fast-acting protein source, followed by a meal of low-medium GI carbs, lean protein, healthy fats, and vegetables.

-Early morning cardio exercise, at a moderate level, will increase the calorie deficit without having to reduce intake of food dramatically and will help to burn fat while the body is in an unfuelled state.
+Bodybuilders choosing diet cutting cannot focus on the consumption of food alone.
+The right exercise routine is just as important to enhance the effects of the diet.
+Early morning cardio exercise, at a moderate level, will increase the calorie deficit without having to reduce the intake of food dramatically and will help to burn fat while the body is unfueled.

-TrainingWeight training at the gym should be no different from that of male body builders.
 Low to moderate rep ranges with heavy weights will promote the development of muscle, unlike high rep ranges with low weights, which is more likely to burn a mixture of muscle and fat.
-See the articles on training for further details.

-SupplementsSupplements should be just that – supplemental to a healthy eating plan, tailored to the individual, alongside a well designed training regime.
-While whey protein is a great addition to any body building diet, ensuring a fast acting supply of protein post workout, other supplements, while not essential, may be of benefit.
-Examples include glutamine and creatine ethyl ester.
+While whey protein is a great addition to any bodybuilding diet, ensuring a fast-acting supply of protein post-workout, other supplements may also be of benefit.
+Alongside bodybuilding protein, be sure to include glutamine and creatine ethyl ester into your supplement routine.